 Cannabinoid-drug interactions should be considered in all patients.
 CBD and possibly THC are known to increase the levels of direct-acting oral anticoagulants and clopidogrel.
-In patients using cannabis or products containing CBD or THC, other agents should be considered [224].
+In patients using cannabis or products containing CBD or THC, other agents should be considered [129].
 THC and CBD also inhibit metabolism of warfarin, which can lead to elevated INRs.
-There is also some evidence that cannabis or cannabinoid use can effect post-operative outcomes.
-As such, the American Society of Regional Anesthesia and Pain Medicine (ASRA) recommends universal screening for cannabinoids prior to surgery, including type of cannabis or cannabinoid product, time of last consumption, route of administration, amount, and frequency of use [224].
+There is also some evidence that cannabis or cannabinoid use can effect postoperative outcomes.
+As such, the American Society of Regional Anesthesia and Pain Medicine (ASRA) recommends universal screening for cannabinoids prior to surgery, including type of cannabis or cannabinoid product, time of last consumption, route of administration, amount, and frequency of use [129].
+Further, the ASRA recommends delaying or postponing elective surgery in patients who are acutely intoxicated or who have recently smoked cannabis.